vail130/wieldymarkup-js/README.md

 ## tl;dr

-WieldyMarkup is an HTML abstraction markup language, similar in many ways to [Haml](http://haml.info) and [Jade](http://jade-lang.com/).
+WieldyMarkup is an HTML abstraction markup language, similar in many ways to [Jade](http://jade-lang.com/).
 However, WieldyMarkup does not do any interpolation (currently), and is meant to be part of the build & deploy process, not the page serving process.
 It's probably best for writing static HTML pages and templates that use Underscore or Mustache templating languages, as well.

 ## Installation